 Modular types of barns are oftentimes custom-made.
 Instead of having a construction process going on in the area that you want it to be in, a building crew sets the foundation down.

-The crew should also assemble the modular barn for you with all of the important parts already premade.
+The crew should also assemble the modular structure for you with all of the important parts already premade.
 This is a modern take on the traditional barn and has been growing quite popular because of how fast and how convenient it is to get it built up.
 Read more about modular style construction here.

 Shed Row Barn